benoitc/gunicorn/CONTRIBUTING.md

   intentions, and name it XXX-something where XXX is the number of the issue.

+### How To Build :
+> **Note** : We highly recommend making a new VENV and activate this before starting contributing

+if you want to develop this repo you should build and install this package. how to build and install manually? it's easy just execute the below command :
+> `python setup.py install`

+### Tests :
 Submit unit tests for your changes.
 Python has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
-Run the full test suite on your branch before submitting a pull request.
+Run the full test suite on your branch before submitting a pull request. how to run tests ? just run the below command in the root directory of the repo :
+> `python -m pytest`

+OR

+> `pytest`

+### Checklist :
-Make sure you include relevant updates or additions to documentation when creating or modifying features.
+- Make sure you include relevant updates or additions to documentation , when creating or modifying features.

-If you are adding a new configuration option or updating an existing one, please do it in `gunicorn/config.py`, then run `make -C docs html` to update `docs/source/settings.rst`.
+- If you are adding a new configuration option or updating an existing one, please do it in `gunicorn/config.py`, then run `make -C docs html` to update
+`docs/source/settings.rst`.

-Write clean code.
+- Write clean code.

-Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.
+- Pull requests descriptions should be as clear as possible and include      	a reference to all the issues that they address.

-Code review comments may be added to your pull request.
+- Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.

-Before the pull request is merged, make sure that you squash your commits into logical units of work using `git rebase -i` and `git push -f`.
+- Before the pull request is merged, make sure that you squash your    commits into logical units of work using `git rebase -i` and `git push -f`.
 After every commit the test suite should be passing.

-Include documentation changes in the same commit so that a revert would remove all traces of the feature or fix.
+- Include documentation changes in the same commit so that a revert would remove all traces of the feature or fix.

-Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.
+- Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

-Add your name to the THANKS file, but make sure the list is sorted and your name and email address match your git configuration.
-The THANKS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.
+- Add your name to the THANKS file, but make sure the list is sorted and your name and email address match your git configuration.
+The THANKSfile is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.

 ## Decision process